HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </observe>
 ```

-The operation group defined by the `observe` element in the above code will be executed every second.
+The operation group defined by `observe` element in the above code will be executed every second.

-In addition, we can bind the attribute or content of a target document element to a variable, and then use the `observe` element to handle the `change` event on it:
+In addition, we can bind the attribute or content of a target document element to a variable, and then use `observe` element to handle `change` event on it:

 ```hvml
     <input type="text" name="user-name" id="the-user-name" placeholder="Your Name" value="" />